 Why is ISO 45001 being developed?

-- Its Working Group (WG1) met in February 2017 to finalise the review of international comments on the Draft International Standard (DIS).The meeting agreed the text for the next draft of the ISO 45001, which is commonly referred to as DIS 2.
+ISO’s Project Committee Working Group (WG1) met in February 2017 to finalise the review of international comments on the first Draft International Standard (DIS).The meeting agreed the text for the next draft of the ISO 45001, which is commonly referred to as DIS 2.

 June 2016 – Update on ISO 45001

 ISO Project Committee (PC) 283 is responsible for the development of ISO 45001 Occupational Health and Safety management systems.
 The committee met in Toronto in June 2016 to review the outcome of a ballot on ISO 45001 that closed on 12 May 2016.
 71% of the committee voted in favour, but this was insufficient to proceed to Final Draft (FDIS).
 It was agreed that a second draft, DIS 2, would be prepared.

 Contact us today on 0161 660 8513